 Bruce Lynch knows a thing or two about cars.
-After all, he’s our Vice President of Inventory Operations and he’s looked over and traded in hundreds of vehicles through the years.
+After all, he’s our Senior Director of Vehicle Acquisition & Remarketing, and he’s looked over and traded in hundreds of vehicles through the years.
 Besides, Bruce says he’s ‘never met a car that he never put a value on.’

 That’s good news for Car-Mart customers when they trade in their vehicle for another quality, used vehicle at Car-Mart.
 “When we look at the vehicles we buy, we’re always thinking about our customers.
 We are careful and judicious about the vehicles we buy.
 We care about our customers and want them to buy vehicles from us with confidence,” says Bruce.
 “Plus, if you’re credit-challenged, your trade in is your down payment on your next vehicle.”

 How to get the most for your vehicle trade-in

 “People use their cars all day every day, so we don’t expect the car to be perfect,” Bruce says.
 “But we do want to see the car in a clean condition.”

 Indeed, first impressions matter.
 A clean car demonstrates that you care for and take care of your vehicle.
 “Before you bring in your vehicle to Car-Mart, give it a good wash.
 Clean and vacuum the interior.
 Tidy it up, make your vehicle look good.
 A fresh oil change is also a good idea,” says Bruce.